-Ideally, samples will be recovered from the field and undergo an initial sorting phase within 24 hours where any vertebrate bycatch will be removed (discussed in SOP D; vertebrate specimens are either pooled at the plot level, if species is known, or maintained at the trap level, if species unknown).
-Invertebrate bycatch (discussed in SOP E; samples pooled at plot level, where possible) can be separated from unidentified carabids (sorting procedure discussed below; all samples maintained at the trap level until definitive IDs have been made) anytime during the field season, as staff time and resources allow.
+Ideally, samples will be recovered from the field and undergo an initial sorting phase within 24 hours where any vertebrate bycatch will be removed (discussed in SOP D).
+Invertebrate bycatch (discussed in SOP E) can be separated from unidentified carabids (sorting procedure discussed below; all samples maintained at the trap level until definitive IDs have been made) anytime during the field season, as staff time and resources allow.

-At the end of the field season, carabid beetles will be further sorted to species either pinned/pointed (instructions in SOP G) or stored in 95% ethanol.
+At the end of the field season, carabid beetles will be further sorted to species and either pinned/pointed (instructions in SOP G) or stored in 95% ethanol.
 The final destination of these specimens will include: 1) a domain's teaching collection or 2) an archive facility.
-This protocol provides instructions for beetle processing through the pinning or pointing stage.
+This SOP provides instructions for beetle processing up to the pinning or pointing stage.

-Carabid beetles should be initially sorted from invertebrate bycatch, as described in SOP E. After non-Carabidae invertebrates are removed from Whirl-Pak, the carabids (at this point still not identified to species) are returned to their original, trap-level Whirl-Pak (see 12 from above).
-During the season, only the initial sorting phase discussed in SOP E will be conducted.
-Data concerning invertebrate bycatch generated from separating bycatch from Carabids may be digitally transcribed during the field season, but information about carabids themselves (e.g., individual counts, etc) should not be input into the sorting datasheet until the end of the season when either the species or morphospecies is known.
+Carabid beetles should be initially sorted from invertebrate bycatch, as described in SOP E. After non-Carabidae invertebrates are removed from Whirl-Pak, the carabids (at this point still not identified to species) are returned to their original, trap-level Whirl-Pak (see 10 from above).
+During the season, only the initial sorting phase discussed in SOP E will be conducted and data concerning invertebrate bycatch generated from separating bycatch from carabids may be directly entered into the mobile application.
+Information about carabids themselves (e.g., individual counts, etc) are input into the sorting datasheet at the end of the field season when either the species or morphospecies is known.
 Species-level sorting should occur on a trap-by-trap basis so that specimens from individual traps are kept separate through the entire sorting process.

-During the sorting process specimens will be identified to species and either 1) be individually pinned or pointed, or 2) grouped by species in vials of ethanol at the trap-level.
+During the sorting process specimens will be identified to species and grouped by species in vials of ethanol at the trap-level.
+At the end of sorting, a subset of beetles will be individually pinned or pointed.
 For domain support facilities with multiple sites, identification of beetles should happen for one site at a time, completing the identification of all beetles at one site before moving on to another site.
 This cuts down on the number of temporary vials that are in storage at any one time.
-Only after an entire site has been processed can groups of the same species be pooled by plot and collection date.
-The general process of sorting Carabid beetles is illustrated in

-Figure 24, with detailed instructions in the following text.
-Do not fill out any carabid sort information into the WebUI until after all pinning, pooling, and QAQC procedures have been completed for that site.
+Only after an entire site has been processed can groups of the same species be pooled by plot and collection date (see SOP H).
+The general process of sorting carabid beetles is illustrated in Figure 23, with detailed instructions in the following text.
+Record any carabid sort information into the data entry application as samples are processed and species identified.

-Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 11/23/2015 NEON Doc. #: NEON.DOC.014050 Author: K. LeVan Revision: J
+Title: TOS Protocol and Procedure: Ground Beetle Sampling Date: 01/31//2017 NEON Doc. #: NEON.DOC.01 60 Author: K. LeVan Revision: K

-Figure 24.
-Workflow for processing Carabid beetles.
+Figure 23.
+Workflow for processing carabid beetles.
 Carabids are sorted by species within each trap, pinned as necessary.
 At the end of the season, more pinning may be required to get a representative mixture of variation within the pool of beetles.
-After all identifications and pinning are complete, then Carabids are pooled as necessary.
+Only after all identifications and pinning are complete, then carabids are pooled as necessary.
 Activities are represented by blue boxes and labels by yellow boxes.